la2050/archive/_projects/2015/every-kid-in-a-park-in-los-angeles.md

    NPS is in an ideal position to expand its collaboration with these groups and others, and their existing strong relationship with the U.S. Forest Service will be particularly helpful in getting young people from East Los Angeles to the San Gabriel Mountains National Monument.
    Specific local partners to receive transportation grants from the National Park Foundation will self identify through the grant application process.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total project expenses are estimated at $350,000 in 2015-2016.
-The additional costs will be covered by additional fundraising from foundations, individual donors and corporations in Los Angeles.
-The National Park Foundation has secured $220,000 to date from foundations in Los Angeles.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Experience grants to parks and partners ($10/kid x 8,500kids) = $85,000

-   Program evaluation and management: $15,000

-   Total: $100,000
 How do you plan to scale the success of your proposal?: >- Every Kid in a Park in Los Angeles launches officially on Thursday, October
   15. The first year of the initiative, coinciding generally with the 2015-2016